-As well as the excavation in September, there are exciting year-round activities planned as part of the Woking Palace and its Park project, which will run until March 2016.
+There are exciting year-round activities planned as part of the Woking Palace and its Park project, which will run until March 2016.
 The Friends of Woking Palace are actively looking for new volunteers and participants to be involved.
 For more information on the project and the Friends of Woking Palace, please see www.woking-palace.org, or contact Jean Follett, Treasurer of the Friends of Woking Palace on email firstname.lastname@example.org or by phone 01483 768685.